Nondiscrimination

 Religion

-You have the responsibility to ensure equal opportunity for workers.
+You have the responsibility to ensure nondiscrimination for workers.

 You must treat job applicants as well as current employees equally, regardless of religion.
 The law protects not only people who belong to traditional, organized religions, such as Buddhism, Christianity, Hinduism, Islam, and Judaism, but also others who have sincerely held religious beliefs.
 Further, the law protects those who are not part of any religious group or have no sincerely held religious beliefs.
 In general, this means you can’t: